louismullie/ope-rb/README.md

 ### License

 This software is released under the GNU Affero General Public License.
-If this license does not suit your needs, please contact me.